iamchrishodges/sql-project-employee/README.md

 # sql-project-employee

 The following projects demonstrates 3 queries against a relational database.
+The requested queries can be found in SQL_Samplessql.sql

 # Contents
 * SQL_Samplesql.sql : Location of all three queries.
 Each query is separated with a comment explaining their usage.